Frequently

 Will my dental insurance cover the cost of my dentures?

-Why does my lower denture fit looser than my upper one?
+Why does my Lower denture fit looser than my Upper one?

 Why do I need a lower denture?
 I have been missing my lower posterior teeth for a long time.